Boehringer-Ingelheim/dso/docs/tutorials/transform_project.md

-# Transforming a Project into DSO Format
+# Transforming an existing project into DSO format

-Transforming a project into the DSO format is best done in an individual Git branch to ensure the integrity of the original analysis.
+Transforming a project into the DSO format is best done in a separate Git branch to ensure the integrity of the original analysis.
 Additionally, the transformation can be done step-by-step, transforming single analysis stages at a time.

 ## Initializing DSO in your project and folders

 The easiest way to obtain all essential DSO files for your project is to use the DSO command `dso init` on project root level.
 Without specifying any additional path, `dso init` will ask whether you want to initialize the DSO folder structure in the current directory.
+When applied to an existing directory, `dso init` will add missing files, but never change or replace any existing file.

 Usage: